ggorman/2014-06-02-icl-geo/novice/git/03-conflict.md

 ~~~
 </div>

-Let's add a line to the copy under our home directory:
+Let's add a line to the copy in our `/home/vlad/planets` repository:

 <div class="in" markdown="1">
 ~~~